urob/zmk-config/readme.md

   document</kbd> on long-press
 - More intuitive shift-actions: <kbd>, ;</kbd>, <kbd>. :</kbd> and <kbd>?
   !</kbd>
-- QWERTY Gaming layer toggle
+- Gaming layer toggle that switches to a shifted QWERTY layout

 ![](draw/keymap.png)